-- Replacement cost plans: cost a bit more, but should property damage occur, you’ll be able to replace your items with new ones at current market cost.
+- Replacement cost plans: cost a bit more, but should property damage occur, you can replace the items with new ones at the current market cost.

 Here are some things a church insurance plan can cover:

-- Your church.
-This includes fixtures (like lighting) and furnishings (like pews, appliances, toilets, etc.).
+- The church building.
+For example, it can include fixtures (like lighting) and furnishings (like pews, appliances, toilets, etc.).

-- Equipment.
-This might include your sound or amplification system and the computer network you likely use to manage services.
+- The Church property.
+The property might include your sound or amplification system and the computer network you likely use to manage services.

 - Supplies.
 These might include Sunday School textbooks, Bibles, paper, pens, choir robes, candles, recreational equipment, etc.

-Michigan churches may have fine art items (such as paintings, tapestries,), stained glass, ornamental woodwork or tiles, musical instruments (pianos, organs or drums), and other items that may not be covered under a standard church insurance policy.
-Because of this, you may want to add special endorsements to your church insurance policy to make sure these special items are covered.
+Michigan churches may have fine art items (such as paintings, tapestries), stained glass, ornamental woodwork or tiles, musical instruments (pianos, organs or drums), and other items that may not have coverage under a standard church policy.
+Because of this, you may want to add special endorsements to your church insurance policy to make sure these items are covered.

 Michigan Church Liability Coverage